kukuu/unittests/principles.md

 iii.
 Single responsibility

 iv.
 Test should not be fragile

+i.e instead of asserting that the string toBe
+ "It should have name Alex".
+Best to assert :

+using shouldContain "Alex".
+This will allow you to modify the string in Future i.e to

+It should have name "Alex" the  workhouse

 ```